 Open Discussion on the Market Basket Saga

-October 23, 2014, 4-6 p.m. in Room 305.
-This free-flowing, faculty/student discussion concerns the recent Market Basket/Demoulas saga.
-Facilitators include business organizations faculty, past and present (Professors Bishop, Dussias, Finneran, and Lustig).
+October 23, 2014.
+This free-flowing, faculty/student discussion concerned the recent Market Basket/Demoulas saga.
+Facilitators included business organizations faculty, past and present (Professors Bishop, Dussias, Finneran, and Lustig).
 Many, if not all, faculty members are looking to bring this fascinating series of events into the classroom, and some hope to mine these issues for writing projects.
-This "incubator" event is intended to provide starting points for future inquiry.
+This "incubator" event was intended to provide starting points for future inquiry.

 Spring 2014 Conference: Is the Uniform Commercial Code (UCC) Still Relevant?